When Latisha was 6 years old, her mom succumbed to a mental illness and lost the ability to care for her.

 “I traveled to places I never would have seen, Miss Deborah taught me to play the piano, I even tried archery,” Latisha recalls.
 “It was a wonderful exposure to the world.
 Bad things happened where I used to live, but those things did not happen at Bethel.”

-Deborah Richardson, still a Bethel House Parent today, caught up with Latisha in a recent visit.
+Deborah Richardson, still a Bethel House Parent today,

 A Color-Blind Love for People